-9. Independent Contractors

-- a.
-Provider agencies may utilize the services of independent Contractors at their discretion.
-If an Agency does utilize independent Contractors, it shall conduct the vetting, training, and monitoring of, and taking take corrective action against Contractors. - b.
+1 2 vi.
+Consideration by the Agency director or designee if the Grievance/Complain cannot be resolved at a lower level; and, 3 4 5 c.
+Provider Agencies shall supply Members with a Plain Language explanation of available Grievance/Complaint procedures, along with outside Agency contact information, including phone numbers, for assistance.
+6 d.
+Provider Agencies shall allow Grievances/Complaints to be submitted anonymously.
+7 9.
+Independent Contractors 8 9 10 11 a.
+Provider Agencies may utilize the services of independent Contractors at their discretion.
+If an Agency does utilize independent Contractors, it shall conduct the vetting, training, and monitoring of, and taking take corrective action against Contractors.
+12 13 b.
 Nothing in these regulations shall create any contractual relationship between any independent Contractor of the Provider Agency and the Department.

-10. Contingency planning

-a.
-Provider Agency shall have a documented contingency plan for providing services if a Member's caregiver or direct service provider are unavailable due to an emergency or unforeseen circumstances.

-11. Telehealth

-a.
-Provider agencies that provide HCBS Telehealth services shall establish and maintain documented policies on the use of Telehealth services that comply with Section 8.7559.

-8.740910 Personnel

-A. Employee and Contractor records

-- The Provider Agency shall maintain records documenting the qualifications and training of employees and Contractors who provide services to Members. - 2.
-Provider agencies shall maintain a personnel record for each employee or Contractor.
-The record shall contain: - a.
-Documentation of employee/Contractor qualifications. - b.
-Documentation of trainings completed. - c.
-Documentation of supervision and performance evaluation or contractor management. - d.
-Documentation that the employee/Contractor was informed of all policies and procedures required by Section 8.7409. - e.
-Documentation of the employee's/Contractor's job description. - f.
+14 10.
+Contingency planning 15 16 17 a.
+Provider Agency shall have a documented contingency plan for providing services if a Member's caregiver or direct service provider are unavailable due to an emergence or unforeseen circumstances.
+18 11.
+Telehealth 19 20 21 a.
+Provider Agencies that provide HCBS Telehealth services shall establish and maintain documented policies on the use of Telehealth services that comply with Section 8.7559.
+22 23 24 8.7409 Personnel A. Employee and Contractor records 25 26 The Provider Agency shall maintain records documenting the qualifications and training of employees and contractors who provide services to Members.
+27 28 Provider Agencies shall maintain a personnel record for each employee or Contractor.
+The record shall contain: 29 a.
+Documentation of employee/Contractor-qualifications.
+30 b.
+Documentation of trainings completed.
+31 32 C. Documentation of supervision and performance evaluation or contractor management.
+33 34 d.
+Documentation that the employee/Contractor was informed of all policies and procedures required by Section 8.7409.
+35 e.
+Documentation of the employee's/Contractor's job description.
+36 f.
 Documentation of a criminal background check and a CAPs check.

-B. License/Certification
+37 B. License/Certification 38 39 1.
 The Provider Agency shall meet the enrollment requirements for each service it provides prior to providing services.
-The agency shall ensure each employee or independent Contractor maintains the necessary and appropriate license and/or Certification to render services.
-The Provider Agency shall maintain documentation of current and valid individual license(s) and Certification(s) in the personnel record.
+The agency shall ensure each employee or independent Contractor maintains the necessary and appropriate license and/or Certification to render

-C. Medication administration

-1. All employees and Contractors, not otherwise authorized by law to administer medication, who assist and/or monitor Members in the administration of medications or the filling of medication reminder boxes shall have passed a "Qualified medication administration person" or "QMAP" competency evaluation offered by an approved training entity, and shall be listed on the Department's list of persons who have passed the requisite competency evaluation as defined in 6 CCR 1011-1, Chapter 24.
-Each facility shall ensure the qualifications of the QMAP employee or Contractor per 6 CCR 1011-1, Chapter 24, Section 3.

-D. Trainings